The Strange Colour of Your Body's Tears

-The Strange Colour of Your Body's Tears (L'étrange couleur des larmes de ton corps) is a 2013 giallo film that was written and directed by Hélène Cattet and Bruno Forzani.
+The Strange Colour of Your Body's Tears (L'étrange couleur des larmes de ton corps) is a 2013 experimental giallo film written and directed by Hélène Cattet and Bruno Forzani.
 It stars Klaus Tange as a man seeking the whereabouts of his missing wife, only to become entangled in a complicated web of lies and murder.

-The film, which was a joint production between Belgian, French and Luxembourgian production companies, was given its world premiere on 12 August 2013 at the Locarno Film Festival in Switzerland and was given a limited theatrical release in the United States in August 2014.
+The film, an international co-production between Belgium, France and Luxembourg, had its world premiere at the Locarno Film Festival in Switzerland on 12 August 2013.
+It was released theatrically on 12 March 2014 in Belgium, France and Luxembourg.
+In the United States, it was given a limited theatrical release on 29 August 2014 by Strand Releasing.

 Plot

 Dan (Klaus Tange) is an average businessman that has returned home to find that his wife has gone missing.
 He decides to go from apartment to apartment to see if he can find her, but is unsuccessful in finding his wife.
 Dan does, however, encounter several people that tell him their own stories and secrets.